duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ```

 Where `{{callback}}` is another special placeholder which will be **automatically** replaced with the correct Spice callback function name.

+**\*\*Note:** Not every API uses the word "callback" for their callback parameter.
+Some use "jsonp" (i.e.`&jsonp=myCallbackFn`), but these names are simply convention.
+Therfore it's best to read the documentation for the API you're using to ensure the correct callback parameter name is used.

 ## Define the Handle Function